-Why You Will Love Red Velvet Doughnuts
+Why You Will Love Red Velvet Cake Donuts

 - Easy!!
 The batter whips up in a few minutes, especially if you remember to bring your egg and buttermilk to room temperature ahead of time.

 - A quick recipe for a Christmas breakfast or brunch or a sweet surprise for Valentine’s breakfast!

 - These baked donuts are not loaded with red food coloring!
 Just a few tiny drops does the trick.

 - Soft, tender with a teensy bit of chew and that frosting, oh my!